jdleesmiller/bluetrax/README.md

 1. `bluetrax_scan` uses periodic inquiry mode.
 It returns a timestamped record every time a device is detected.
 If a device is detected many times, a record is returned for each detection.
-The program scans almost continuously, except for a gap of Uniform(1.28s, 2.56s) between scans, as required by the specification.
+The program scans almost continuously, except for a Uniform(1.28s, 2.56s) gap between scans, as required by the specification.

 2. `bluetrax_basic_scan` uses the higher-level HCI inquiry API.
 This is provided mainly for reference; it is probably better to use `bluetrax_scan`.

 These programs produce output in a packed binary format.
-To decode the output into ASCII CSV, use `bluetrax_scan_unpack` and `bluetrax_basic_view` with the above, respectively.
+To decode the output into text (CSV), use `bluetrax_scan_unpack` and `bluetrax_basic_view` with the above, respectively.
 For example, to monitor a scan interactively run

     ./bluetrax_scan -u | ./bluetrax_scan_unpack